 Conditions: Hard sierra snow with some softer spots here and there.

 Boots: Burton Ion, DC Judge, and Nike Kaiju.

 Set Up- about 23″ wide, 15 front -15 back centered

 On Snow Feel: Hybrid rocker is loose between the feet like most hybrid rocker boards.
-It’s a fun to go out and treat the mountain like the park and of course it’s a pretty good all rounder in the park too.
+It’s fun to go out and treat the mountain like the park and of course, it’s a pretty good all-rounder in the park too.